wkmike/srs-docker/README.md

 ffmpeg -f flv -i rtmp://127.0.0.1/live/livestream -f flv -y /dev/null
 ```

-If serverA is working, we can stop it then restart the publisher,
+If now streaming to serverA, we can stop it then restart the publisher,
-then edge will choose serverB and stream to it.
+then the edge will choose serverB and stream to it.

 ## Debug